BlockchainLabsNZ/zipper-contracts/audit/README.md

 We took part in carefully reviewing all source code provided, including both static and dynamic testing methodology.

-Overall we consider the resulting contracts following the audit feedback period adequate and have not identified any potential vulnerabilities.
+Overall, following the audit feedback period, we consider the resulting contracts adequate and have not identified any potential vulnerabilities.
 This contract has a low level risk of ETH and ZIPT being hacked or stolen from the inspected contracts.

 <hr>